kevinkahn/softconsole/docs/useagenotes.md

 * status: issue a status message to MQTT
 * issueError, issueWarning, issueInfo,hbdump: diagnostic/debug commands

-These commands can be issued from the maintenance screens by going to "Network Concoles", "Issue Network Commands" and then choosing a node to issue commands to by a single tap (standard commands) or a double tap (advanced commands).
+These commands can be issued from the maintenance screens by going to "Network Concoles", "Issue Network Commands", and then choosing a node to issue commands to by a single tap (standard commands) or a double tap (advanced commands).
 Nodes not currently up show as greyed out and cannot be commanded (but see the next note).

 **Note**: Once a node has ever been on your network and registered with MQTT it will appear in the list of nodes and show as dead if it no longer exists or is actually just down.
 If you no longer want the node to even appear (e.g., you renamed it or simply removed it) you need to clear its last will message from your MQTT broker.
 You can do this through the console by double tapping (advanced) on the dead node name on the issue command screen.
 This will access an advanced command that will clear the history for that dead node.

 (For a full list of commands you can look at the file issuecommand.py or look at the commands you can issue from the Maintenance screens.)